 SAY: Today we have learned a lot about being a kind and respectful friend.
-We've learned about ways that we can make sure that everyone can be part of our communities!
+We've learned about creating accommodations so that everyone can be part of our communities!
 We want you to remember about what we've learned today so we have a coloring book that you can work on and take home with pictures to remind you!
 Thank you for all of your energy and ideas today.